 My brother Dan died May 3, 1980.
 He was a helicopter pilot and instructor, and after taking off with a 27-year-old student that morning, he crashed into an open field near Palos Verdes Estates.
 A Federal Aviation Administration investigation cited mechanical failure, with no fault on Dan’s part.
 All R-22 helicopters were grounded.

 A death in the family makes life stand still.
 Everything seems embossed in sharp relief.
 Time is warped and surreal.
 People’s jokes sound callous, their voices strident.
-Your parents suffer an enormous loss, a haunting, but life blithely locomotes forward, unbending and indifferent.
+Your parents suffer an enormous loss, a haunting.
+But life blithely locomotes forward, unbending and indifferent.

 I’m sorry Dan didn’t live a long and rich life, obviously because he deserved to, but also because my memories of him are dominated by teenage conflicts.
 As we got older, we reached a partial détente.
 In my sophomore year at Humboldt State, Dan and a friend drove up and crashed on my apartment floor.
 Three years later I was living in San Francisco and he visited two or three times.
 He was friendlier on those occasions, and we didn’t revert to competing and grandstanding.
 He didn’t say it, but I think he wanted to open a new chapter in our relationship.
 In retrospect, I wish I’d understood the olive branch he was holding out to me.
 I still stockpiled the slights and stings of the past, still identified as the wronged person.
 Unhealthy as it was, I nurtured my grudge because of its familiarity.
 Like a stalwart companion who doesn’t judge, it held me close.

 After Dan died our parents rarely spoke about his turbulent side.
 “He was a good boy,” Dad said after the accident.
 There was something devastated but insistent in his voice – like a fist raised against a world that might think less of his son.
-As if he wasn’t fully convinced of his statement, but needed desperately to believe it.
+As if he wasn’t fully convinced of that statement, but needed desperately to believe it.

 Grief is different for everyone, and in fact never stops.
 You don’t “get over” a death in the family.
 You incorporate it, you manage it.
 It becomes part of your experience and therefore part of you.
 The pain subsides but the presence of the deceased is somehow always inside you.
 “The past is never dead,” William Faulkner wrote in Requiem for a Nun.
 “It’s not even past.”